BiFuzz: A Two-Stage Fuzzing Tool for Open-World Video Games: Introduction

-Fuzzing is a testing approach that repeatedly executes a program with automatically generated inputs---often syntactically or semantically unexpected---to detect failures\cite{8863940}.
+To detect potential issues, the fuzzing testing approach repeatedly executes a program with automatically generated inputs that are often syntactically or semantically unexpected \cite{8863940}.
 Fuzzing requires no training data and adapts easily to frequent software changes.
+Furthermore, fuzzing can reduce development effort by eliminating the processes in which testers write scripts for each test case or operate the game.
 Accordingly, this study focuses on fuzzing for automated testing.

-In this study, we propose \toolname, a two-stage fuzzing tool that considers state transitions in open-world video games.
-A summary of our contributions is as follows: \begin{itemize} \item \toolname{} realizes a novel two-stage fuzzing approach that considers state transitions in open-world video games. \item We demonstrate that \toolname{} can successfully detect pre-inserted `stucking' failures when applied to an open-world video game developed using \textit{Unity}. \end{itemize}
+This paper presents \toolname, a two-stage fuzzing tool designed specifically to detect character stuck issues (CSI), which are common in open-world video games.
+Our contributions are that: \begin{itemize} \item \toolname{} realizes a novel two-stage fuzzing approach that considers state transitions in open-world video games. \item We demonstrate that \toolname{} can successfully detect pre-inserted CSIs when applied to an open-world video game developed using \textit{Unity}. \end{itemize}